SOUTHEAST MINNESOTA AGRARIAN COMMONS - Coming soon!

 Minnesota is one of several midwestern states with laws preventing corporate entities, outside investors, trusts, and other entities from owning farmland.
 The Southern Minnesota Agrarian Commons is working with local partners to secure farmland in perpetuity with democratic stewardship through a locally-managed Agrarian Commons, a 501(c)(2) organization affiliated with Agrarian Trust.
-Our partners, Main Street Project and LIFT Economy, have played critical roles in this process and are helping to ensure that the entity formed in Minnesota is in full compliance with state law.
+Our partner Main Street Project has played a critical role in this process and are helping to ensure that the entity formed in Minnesota is in full compliance with state law.

 Southeast Minnesota Agrarian Commons

 The Southeast Minnesota Agrarian Commons has formed and is working with local partners to secure farmland in perpetuity with democratic stewardship through a locally-managed Agrarian Commons, a 501(c)(2) organization affiliated with Agrarian Trust.
 Our team began meeting with Southern MN organizations and farmers in 2019 to discuss forming an Agrarian Commons in the region.
-Our partners, Main Street Project and LIFT Economy, have played critical roles in this process.
+Our partner Main Street Project has played a critical role in this process.